f5devcentral/f5-automation-labs/docs/class3/module1/lab2/provisioning-afm.rst

 3.1.
 Provision module (OPTIONAL)
 --------------------------------

-.. warning:: This step is optional and should only be performed if **afm**is not provisioned.
+..
+WARNING:: This step is optional and should only be performed if **afm** is not provisioned.

 The **afm** module is provisioned using an HTTP PATCH with a body containing a provisioning level to the REST endpoint for ``mgmt/tm/sys/provision/{{module}}``.

-.. note:: Performing a provision/deprovion operation takes some time to complete.
+..
+NOTE:: Performing a provision/deprovion operation takes some time to complete.
 If the original request is still being processed, the below error may be encountered.

 .. code-block:: rest